jonpetterbergman/timezone-olson-th/README.md

 # timezone-olson-th
-Load Olson timezone files at compile time
+Template Haskell to load a TimeZoneSeries from an Olson file at compile time.

 For Example: